 This reminds me of the Magic Tree House series I read obsessively as a kid.
 The story centers on a boy named Max, whose parents moved the family to Guatemala to study the cacao tree.
 Though not your typical chocolate book, the tale centers upon Max and his friendship with a local girl named Itzel, who teaches him all about Mayan culture and their connection to the cacao tree.

 It functions as both a fantastical mystery and a learning tool for those curious about some of the cultural forces behind the divinity of chocolate.
-While The Jaguar and the Cacao Tree is technically written for young adults, I think readers of all ages would find joy in discovering one of chocolate’s lesser-known origins through the eyes of young Max.
+While The Jaguar and the Cacao Tree is technically written for young adults, I think readers of all ages would find joy in discovering one of chocolate’s lesser-known origins through the eyes of young Max (coincidentally also my name!).

 Pin this list of books about chocolate!